awchiu23/CryptoTools/README.md

 - This tool provides some historical stats sourced through APIs.

 ## CryptoTrader
-- Automated trading of chosen future vs spot.

-## CryptoTrader2
-- Automated trading of chosen currency's universe of all futures and spot.
+- Automated trading of spot and futures.

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset.